jscott7/CSVComparer/README.md

     public string RightHandSideValue;
 ```

-## BenchmarkDotNet
+## Benchmarks
-Running a comparison of two files (containing 1000) rows.
-Generated using the TestDataGenerator tool
+BenchmarkDotNet is used to obtain the information below, stats are obtained by running a comparison of two files containing 1000 rows, generated using the TestDataGenerator tool.

 From a Release Build, open a command prompt in CSVComparer\Benchmark\bin\Release\net6.0 and run Benchmark.exe